iczky/iczky/README.md

 ###

-<p align="left">I'm Fiqra Wardana, an aspiring Software Engineer transitioning from a data analytics background.<br><br>🔭 I'm currently working as a Curriculum Coordinator at RevoU, enhancing learning materials for the Software Engineering program.<br><br>📚 I recently completed an intensive Digital Talent Incubator program at Purwadhika, gaining proficiency in both frontend and backend technologies.<br><br>⚡ I'm passionate about machine learning and software engineering, particularly backend development using Java and TypeScript.</p>
+<p align="left">I'm Fiqra Wardana, an aspiring Full Stack Engineer transitioning from a data analytics background.<br><br>🔭 Currently working as a Curriculum Coordinator at RevoU, enhancing learning materials for Software Engineering.<br><br>📚 Completed an intensive Digital Talent Incubator program at Purwadhika, gaining proficiency in frontend and backend technologies.<br><br>⚡ Passionate about machine learning, software engineering, and backend development using Java and TypeScript.</p>

 ###